BryanHaley/xmame-arm-sdl/README.md

 **KNOWN ISSUES**

  * Sound is relatively quiet by default.
 Turn your volume up and/or boost the volume within MAME.
 I will investigate a better fix later.
- * Scaling the game display to a higher resolution than your CHIP is running at will cause an exeption.
+ * Scaling the game display to a higher resolution than your CHIP is running at will cause an exception.
 In addition, currently the game display can only scale by integer values.
 This is particularly a problem on composite displays, as most games run at a resolution just slightly higher than half the CHIP's resolution, meaning they cannot be scaled up and also only take up a relatively small amount of the screen (see planned features).
-Therefore, use VGA or HDMI if possible.
+Therefore, use VGA or HDMI if possible, or don't use fullscreen mode.

 **PLANNED FEATURES**